 2. Relieve tired legs

-These three areas are the ones that tend to suffer most at the end of the day.This exercise, which completely changes your posture for 20 minutes and releases all tension in these areas, can provide remarkable relief.
+These three areas are the ones that tend to suffer most at the end of a long day.
+By doing this exercise for 20 minute, you change your posture, helping to release tension in these areas.
+This is said to provide remarkable relief.

-3. Improve your digestion
+3. Improve digestion

-4. Relax the Nervous System
+4. Relax the nervous system

+Adopting this position can also help you to improve your breathing.
 While in this position, you retain more air.
 Little by little, your body tends to take on a slower and more measured rhythm of in-breaths and out-breaths.

-So what are you waiting for?
-Try it today!
+So, what are you waiting for?